secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 <summary>We will be deprecating usage of Printfection and will use Reachdesk or our selected swag vendor for direct mail.
 Expand below to see details regarding Printfection</summary>

 The below steps can be followed to set up and run a giveaway campaign using Printfection for field marketing.
-If you come across any steps that you can’t follow in Printfection, post in the [#swag Slack channel](https://app.slack.com/client/T02592416/C66R8N98F) so a Community Advocate can update your permissions levels.
+If you come across any steps that you can't follow in Printfection, post in the [#swag Slack channel](https://app.slack.com/client/T02592416/C66R8N98F) so a Community Advocate can update your permissions levels.

 1. Register and send the items you will be using to Printfection by following [these steps](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/)
 1. Bundle your items together by creating a [Giveaway Kit](https://help.printfection.com/hc/en-us/articles/360006335613-How-to-start-a-new-kit) in Printfection
     - The picture of the Giveaway Kit is what the customer will see.
-If you’d like a different image to show than what Printfection puts together as a preview, be sure to provide this to the support team
+If you'd like a different image to show than what Printfection puts together as a preview, be sure to provide this to the support team
     - Select Standard packaging or choose to create a custom box (a new custom box will incur additional expenses).
-If you’d like to use already created custom packaging (such as the GitLab branded Poly Mailers), check with the advocates in the #swag slack channel to make sure it’s okay for you to use
+If you'd like to use already created custom packaging (such as the GitLab branded Poly Mailers), check with the advocates in the #swag slack channel to make sure it's okay for you to use
 1. Set up a [Giveaway Campaign](/handbook/marketing/brand-and-product-marketing/brand/merchandise-handling/)
     - [Add the kit](https://help.printfection.com/hc/en-us/articles/360026589734-Using-kits-in-Giveaway-campaigns) you created as an item in the Giveaway Campaign
     - The name of the giveaway campaign will be visible to the customer
-    - Change from Paused to Running when you’re ready to run the campaign
+    - Change from Paused to Running when you're ready to run the campaign
 1. Add a Printfection code column to your event spreadsheet with your leads.
 Copy over unique codes (generated above in the Printfection Giveaway Campaign) to assign a code to each lead
 1. Work with your MPM to set up the Printfection URL & unique codes in your email copy (if desired, steps 5-7 are only relevant if sending a Marketo email rather than individually distributing the redemption links):
     - Place the Giveaway Campaign URL in your email copy (found on the Overview tab of the campaign in Printfection)